 - Professional journals and subscriptions directly related to the enhancement of skills, job competencies, etc.

-- Professional fees or registrations and/or voluntary association fees related to your career
+- Professional fees, licensing, or registrations and/or voluntary association fees related to your career

 - Course travel